Main Difference in Meaning

 This is a general question you ask a group of people, without any implications or hints.

-Here, you cannot say 'I'm going out with anyone', because as you are going out with a specific person.
+Here, you cannot say 'I'm going out with anyone', because you are going out with a specific person.